oliverjwroberts/coding_for_healthcare_professionals/README.md

 Welcome to the **Coding for Healthcare Professionals** GitHub repository.

-To read or use this book, please head over to the [Coding for Healthcare Professionals website](cfhp.oliverjwroberts.com).
+To read or use this book, please head over to the [Coding for Healthcare Professionals website].

 <!-- Preface -->